Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is a virtual phone line?

-A virtual phone number, or direct inward dialing (DID), is a telephone number that is not tied to a specific phone device or line and allows the user to redirect and route calls from one number to another number, IP address, or device.
+A virtual phone number, or direct inward dialing (DID), is a telephone number that is not tied to a specific phone device or line.
+Also, it allows the user to redirect and route calls from one number to another number, IP address, or device.
 Virtual phone lines are also known as “online numbers.”

-Traditionally, phone numbers were designed to work over a single phone line that was physically connected from the phone company to your home or business, and any calls made to that number could only be sent to that specific physical location.
-Cell phones, while more mobile than landlines, are still dependent on cell towers to provide coverage.
-A virtual number gives a business greater control and flexibility in how it receives calls by removing these physical limitations.
+Traditionally, phone numbers were designed to work over a single phone line that was physically connected from the phone company to your home or business; plus, any calls made to that number could only be sent to that specific physical location.
+Cellphones, while more mobile than landlines, are still dependent on cell towers to provide coverage.
+A virtual number gives a business greater control and flexibility in how it receives calls by removing these physical limitations and requiring only an internet connection.

 How do virtual phone numbers work?

-Virtual phone numbers rely on the internet instead of a phone company or cell tower to provide coverage, which allows users to be reached by phone or computer.
-It also allows you to change the device you use in real-time.
+Virtual phone numbers rely on the internet instead of a phone company or cell tower to provide coverage; this allows users to be reached by phone or computer.
+It also allows you to change the device you use in real time.
 For example, if you only want to be available on your mobile phone at certain times, you can route all calls you receive during work hours to a virtual phone line.

 How to get a virtual phone number

-Virtual phone numbers can be purchased in several ways.
 If your business already has a Voice over Internet Protocol (VoIP) system, you can add virtual numbers to your current package through your VoIP provider.
-This generally costs $5 to $10 a month per number.
+Check out our reviews of the best business phone systems for VoIP for some options.

-If you want to purchase a virtual phone system, you can get a package that includes one virtual number and a certain number of extensions and minutes.
+If you don’t have a virtual phone system, you can purchase a package that includes one virtual number and a certain number of extensions and minutes.
 Minutes are incurred depending on how long you talk on the “business line.”
-A virtual phone system plan’s costs start at $10 to $12 a month for one or two virtual numbers with 300 to 500 minutes, going up to $25 to $50 for two virtual numbers with 2,000 to 3,000 minutes.
+A virtual phone system generally costs between $10 and $25 per month for one or two virtual numbers with 300 to 500 minutes.
+Costs typically increase as you add more virtual phone numbers and minutes to your plan.

-• MightyCall is a cloud-based virtual phone system that offers phone calls, text messaging, and voicemail as well as smart call forwarding and call recording.
-Multiple subscription plans are available, starting at $219.99 a month with an available seven-day free trial.
+• MightyCall is a cloud-based business phone system that offers phone calls, text messaging and voicemail, as well as smart call forwarding and call recording.
+Multiple subscription plans are available, starting at $15 per month with an option for a seven-day free trial.

 What are the benefits of a virtual phone number?

 Virtual phone numbers offer a strong list of benefits and features to help small businesses compete with larger organizations.
 They provide flexibility in hardware, endless options for localization and tons of cost-saving potential.
-Virtual phone numbers make a lot of sense for businesses of all sizes than traditional business landlines.
+Virtual phone numbers make more sense for businesses of all sizes than traditional business landlines.

 1. Ability to receive calls anywhere